niko-tangan/lawadvisor-technical-exam/README.md

 They mostly consist of stream of consciousness notes taken by the applicant to help organize their thoughts while working on this project.

 ## Final Thoughts
 I enjoyed working on this engineering exam a lot.
-It gave me a chance to learn about Elxir and Phoenix.
+It gave me a chance to learn about Elixir and Phoenix.
 I appreciate that Phoenix has Tailwind as a dependency by default given that I'm a huge fan of Tailwind, and love working with it.
 It was nice to try something new; it was a lot of fun.
 So thanks a lot for the exam and for reading this!

 ***Niko Tangan***